TommyMandex/check_rep/README.md

   -h, --help            show this help message and exit --log                 log results to file
   --vt                  check virustotal
-  --fr                  use freegeoip for geolocation --mm                  use maxmind (geolite) for geolocation --mx FILE [FILE ...]  geolocate multiple ip addresses or domains
+  --fg                  use freegeoip for geolocation --mx FILE [FILE ...]  geolocate multiple ip addresses or domains

-    Geolocation Options
+    Options
     --------------------
     freegeoip [freegeoip.live]  - free/opensource geolocation service
-    maxmind   [dev.maxmind.com] - uses a geolite db file for geolocation
+    virustotal [virustotal.com] - online multi-antivirus scan engine

     * NOTE:
-     Use of VirusTotal option requires an API key.
+    Use of the VirusTotal option requires an API key.
-     The service is free, however you must register for an account to aquire an API key.
+    The service is "free" to use, however you must register for an account to receive an API key.
 ```
 # Installation